jarvisjardin/Yii-CRUD/README.md

 # Yii-CRUD

-Login System and basic CRUD
+This project is login system and basic CRUD using Yii.